Media

 2018

-Fourth year, held in the UK: Rikkyo School in England, University of Cambridge & UCL
+Fourth year, held on campus at Rikkyo School in England, University of Cambridge & UCL

 Theme: Our Life in an Ageing Society: How the Young Generation Solves Various Problems Associated with Ageing